emredagistan/GuessGame/README.md

 # GuessGame
-This is a number guessig game.
+This is a number guessing game.
 It can be played against the computer named 'SkyNet'.

 ### How to Play
 SkyNet and the user picks four digit number, all four digits are different.
 Numbers can have leading zero.</br>